Polish space: Characterization

 There are numerous characterizations that tell when a second-countable topological space is metrizable, such as Urysohn's metrization theorem.
 The problem of determining whether a metrizable space is completely metrizable is more difficult.
 Topological spaces such as the open unit interval (0,1) can be given both complete metrics and incomplete metrics generating their topology.

 There is a characterization of complete separable metric spaces in terms of a game known as the strong Choquet game.
 A separable metric space is completely metrizable if and only if the second player has a winning strategy in this game.

 A second characterization follows from Alexandrov's theorem.
 It states that a separable metric space is completely metrizable if and only if it is a $G_\delta$ subset of its completion in the original metric.

 Polish metric spaces

 Although Polish spaces are metrizable, they are not in and of themselves metric spaces; each Polish space admits many complete metrics giving rise to the same topology, but no one of these is singled out or distinguished.
 A Polish space with a distinguished complete metric is called a Polish metric space.
 An alternative approach, equivalent to the one given here, is first to define "Polish metric space" to mean "complete separable metric space", and then to define a "Polish space" as the topological space obtained from a Polish metric space by forgetting the metric.

 Generalizations of Polish spaces

 Lusin spaces

-A topological space is a Lusin space if it is homeomorphic to a Borel subset of a compact metric space.
-Some stronger topology makes a Lusin into a Polish space.
+A Hausdorff topological space is a Lusin space (named after Nikolai Lusin) if some stronger topology makes it into a Polish space.

 There are many ways to form Lusin spaces.
 In particular: